OMP4/OLauncher/README.md

 # OLauncher
-A custom Launcher for Minecraft
+A custom Launcher for Minecraft written in WinForms .NET for C#.

 ### DISCLAIMER
 This uses the Windows Registry to save Username and Password data!